precedentai/jsr-prec-ui/components/README.md

 # @prec-ui/components

-A collection of reusable React components built with Material-UI and TypeScript.
+A collection of reusable React components built with Material-UI.

 ## Installation